Mauitron/Void-Vault/README.md

 extensively tested.
 Please report issues you might find!

 ### How do I update Void Vault?
-This is a slimmed down version of the original Void Vault, it is designed to become completed.
+You hopefully don't.
+This is a slimmed down version of the original Void Vault, it is designed to be/become completed.
 What this means for you is that updates to the actual backend will only happen if absolutely needed. development will always trend towards a state where it would never need to be updated again.
 The full version of Void Vault is part of a larger project called Starwell.

-With all that said, if bugs or security related problems arise and an update is needed, I then recommend that you reset your passwords temporarily using your current Void Vault, to simple normal passwords and then install the new version of the vault.
+With all that said, if bugs or security related problems arise and an update is needed, I will try my best to have this update not touch the sensitive parts of the program.
+Regardless, in the event of an update,  I would then recommend that you reset your passwords temporarily using your current Void Vault, to simple normal passwords and then install the new version of the vault.

-Updates are more likely to happen on the extension side of the application which will not impact your passwords at all.
+Updates are more likely to happen to the extension side of the application, which will not impact your passwords at all.

 But again, if it needs to be done, these are the condensed recommended steps: